davidgiga1993/mixing-station-docs/docs/soundcraft/hiqnet.md

 | Console | Any other than 1337 | Make sure **not** to use any access restrictions on the mixer |
 | Android/iOS | 1337 | Make sure each instance of the app (including ViSi remote) has a different address! |

-You can also refer to the official [soundcraft setup guide](https://www.youtube.com/watch?v=P-j-x1BJrx0).
+You can also refer to the official [Soundcraft setup guide](https://www.youtube.com/watch?v=P-j-x1BJrx0).

 ## Troubleshooting
 ### Mixer not connecting
-Sometimes the network stack of the mixer crashes - this also happens with the official ipad app and is not related to mixing station.
+Sometimes the network stack of the mixer crashes - this also happens with the official ipad app and is not related to Mixing Station.
 Only a reboot of the mixer can fix this issue.

 1. Make sure you can ping the IP address of the mixer from your mobile device.
 If this is not possible your network configuration is wrong.